 Explanations of duties for the summer and Annual Rules and Regulations, if amended, will be emailed each spring by the Board before the swimming season begins.

-If necessary, the Board may institute a requirement that each household is required to work at least two hours each year on facility maintenance or other Association work (not including daily clean up and closing) or be assessed a $50/hour fee for each member.
-The Board is responsible for scheduling activities and the Treasurer is responsible for assessing up to the fee if implemented by the Board.
+Each membership household is required to work a minimum of three hours each year on facility maintenance or other Association work (not including daily clean up and closing) or be assessed a $50/hour fee for each membership.
+The Board is responsible for scheduling activities and the Treasurer is responsible for assessing up to the fee if hours are not worked.

 Annual Dues, Assessments and Fees